KQMATH/moodle-install/README.md

 The Moodle admin password is hardcoded in install.sh.
 This MUST be changed.

-The root URL is hardcoded in config.php, and must be changed for installation on a different host.
+The hostname is hardcoded in the following files and must be changed for installation on a different host.
+  - config.php (moodle repo) - check the moodle URL
+  - hosts (this repo)

 The host name is explicit in the sendmail config above (Step 3).